 ALWAYS maintain a safe distance from electric power lines and avoid contact with any electrically charged conductor or gas line.
 It is not necessary to make direct contact with a power line for power to ground through the structure of the machine.
 Keep the boom at least 10 ft.
 (3 m) from all power lines.
 Accidental contact or rupture can result in electrocution or an explosion.
-Contact the North American One-Call Referral System at (888) 258-0808 for the local "Digger's Hotline" number or proper local authorities for utility line locations BEFORE starting to dig!
+Contact the "Call Before You Dig" referral system number at 8-1-1 in the U.S., or 888-258-0808 in the U.S. and Canada, to locate any underground utility lines BEFORE starting to dig.